pchalamet/cassandra-sharp/README.md

-cassandra-sharp - high performance .NET client for Apache Cassandra
+cassandra-sharp - high performance .NET driver for Apache Cassandra
 ===================================================================
-The philosophy of cassandra-sharp is to be really simple: no Linq provider, no complex API.
+The philosophy of cassandra-sharp is to be really simple and fast: no Linq provider, no complex API.
 Just CQL, simple object mapping and great performance :)

-Key points of cassandra-sharp are simplicity, robustness, efficiency and thread safety.
+Starting from version 2, only CQL 3 binary protocol is supported and as a consequence, Cassandra 1.2+ is required.
+Also, only .NET 4.0+ is supported.
+If you are looking for a Thrift compatible driver, or have to use Cassandra 1.0/1.1 or require .NET 3.5 support, please consider using version 0.6.4 of cassandra-sharp.

-Starting from version 2, only CQL binary protocol is supported and as a consequence, Cassandra 1.2+ is required.
-Also, only .NET 4.0 and 4.5 are supported. cassandra-sharp support async operations exposed as Rx subscription or TPL tasks.
+cassandra-sharp supports async operations exposed as Rx subscriptions or TPL tasks.
 Efficient memory usage can be achieve using the push model of Rx.

 A command line tool is also available (cqlplus) to access a Cassandra cluster.
 It's also a great tool to understand what's happening under the cover.